martinvicknair/cbdlittleton.com/_pages/about.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>As a company we are focused on the welfare of our customers and even provide a <a href="https://cbdamericanshaman.com/littleton/compassionate-care">Compassionate Care</a> program with discounts for those in need, those who are low-income, and for veterans.
+<p>As a company we are focused on the welfare of our customers and even provide a&nbsp;<a href="https://cbdamericanshaman.com/littleton/compassionate-care">Compassionate Care</a>&nbsp;program with discounts for those in need, those who are low-income, and for veterans.
 We offer competitive pricing and have a money back guarantee policy.
-If not satisfied, we will refund your order within 45 days if purchased from our <a href="https://cbdamericanshaman.com/littleton">website</a>.
+If not satisfied, we will refund your order within 45 days if purchased from our&nbsp;<a href="https://cbdamericanshaman.com/littleton">website</a>.
 For in store purchases, you have 30 days in which to return the item (with proof of purchase) to the location from which it was purchased.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->